 There is a good reason to find out just what could be meant when we say this and that is okay, or good to look at.
 These things matter to clarify a long way, minding that some modern values are on the glide, and many values are vastly relative.

 The Epicurean stand of making delight last the life through, is probably all right a long way.
-[Lof]
+Tim O'Keefe (2010) says,

-A thing is to be looked on as "good" if it puts decency or dignity in the first place, allows fair play, humour instead of combats and wars out of greed or drives to debase and degrade others.
+Regardless of what Epicureans hold or do not hold (it may be difficult to decide), a thing can be be looked on as "good" if it puts decency or dignity in the first place, allows fair play, humour instead of combats and wars out of greed or drives to debase and degrade others.

 1, 2, 3, 4, 5, 6, 7 (etc).

 There you are.
-It is a simple as that.
+The basic approach is a simple as that.
 The quality of the poem is another matter.
 It depends on such as your skill in putting parts together.
 Maybe you find it fit to fuse a few points from the same "bead" too.
 If so, try it out.
 You are quite free.
 Have some fun!

 The tick tack Tao table-essay serves to form teaching poems too, as far as we like.
 From the essay on a previous page we get, for example:

 You may add rhymes and metres as you like.
 In blank verse - this is - it is not asked for or needed.
-Read more about the art of making such poetry: [Slekas]
+Read more about the art of making such poetry: [Kusas]

 "It is a great advantage for a system of philosophy to be substantially true." - Sophia Loren